naubiomech/OpenExo/Documentation/ReadTheDocs/source/gamification_template.rst

 .. warning::

-   This section is **placeholder documentation** supplied by the CS Capstone team.
+   This section is **placeholder documentation** supplied by a CS Capstone team.
 Replace every *TODO* marker as soon as the implementation details are finalised.